Combat Reconnaissance Platoon: History

-Recruitment and Training
+Recruitment and training

 Members of the Tointaipur are selected from the best soldiers of Kostrad following a long qualification process.
 They first attended a three months basic training course, in which the best would continue attending a four-month Raider qualifiers training, and finally a six-month special training for Tontaipur members.
-During the training, mambers will learn about reconnaissance and the art of combat in the air, water, and land, with instructors coming from other branches of the Indonesian military.
+During the training, members will learn about reconnaissance and the art of combat in the air, water, and land, with instructors coming from other branches of the Indonesian military.
 Tontaipur members are equipped with combat training in underwater warfare, close-range and urban warfare.
 They are generally are trained master combat intelligence techniques and are able to penetrate enemy defenses silently and effectively.
-Tontaipur members are also equipped with bomb disposals training and are also provided with K-9 units for intelligince gathering purposes.
+Tontaipur members are also equipped with bomb disposals training and are also provided with K-9 units for intelligence gathering purposes.
 Members are also trained to conduct long-range reconnaissance patrolling including pathfinder and Special reconnaissance operations.

 As with other Indonesian special forces units, members of the Tontaipur are generally equipped with special equipments that cannot be found on common infantry units, such as sniper rifles, night vision googles, etc. One unique weaponry of the Tontaipur is the blowgun, which originated from the Dayak people in Kalimantan.
 The use of blowguns by the Dayak people dates back to the colonial period.
 At that time the blowgun was a reliable weapon for close combat for the Dayaks.
 The advantage of the blowgun is that it is a silent killer weapon as it does not sound when being fired.
 The blowgun fires a deadly needle whose poison is obtained from the sap of special trees or from snake venom.
 This technique is still included in the Tontaipur's training curriculum to this day.
 The use of the blowgun is very supportive in close-range silent operations.
 The needles fired from the blowgun can penetrate the target within a distance of 20–50 meters.
 Although rarely used, the blowgun technique is still used as a special weapon for the Tontaipur.